pulumi/docs/pulumi-hugo/themes/default/content/docs/reference/service-rest-api/_index.md

 To view your access tokens, or create a new one, view the <a href="https://app.pulumi.com/account/tokens" target="_blank">Access Tokens</a> page.
 You will see a list of past tokens, when they were last used, and have the ability to revoke them.

-The Pulumi Service REST API will return a 401 status code if the token is missing or invalid.
+The Pulumi Cloud REST API will return a 401 status code if the token is missing or invalid.

 ## Required Request Headers